microsoft/hands-on-lab-redis/docs/workshop.md

 ![APIM cache-lookup policy](./assets/apim-cache-lookup-store-policy.png)

-Set the duration to `30` seconds for the cache to be able to test it and click **Save**.
+Set the duration to `30` seconds for the cache to be able to test it and click **Save**:

 ![APIM cache-lookup policy form](./assets/apim-cache-lookup-store-policy-form.png)

 In real life scenario, this value will depend on your business needs.

 That's it!
-You have now your cache policy setup globally to be used by your API.
+You have now your cache policy setup **globally** on your API.
 You can now test it again with Postman or HTTP REST you should see the response time of your API reduced to a few milliseconds!
 </details>

 ### Caching a specific operation

 In the previous section, you saw how to setup a cache policy globally for all your operations.
 But what if you want to cache only a specific operation?

-Before you do this, you need to remove the global cache policy you just added.
+Before testing this scenario, you need to remove the global cache policy you just added.
 To do this, go to the **All operations** section of your API and click on the **...** button of the **cache-lookup** and the **cache-store** policies and select **Delete**:

 ![APIM remove policies](./assets/apim-remove-policies.png)